stupid-birdbrain/signals/readme.md

-entity-component-system for usage in anemoia-project. systems are implemented elsewhere
+entity-component-system for usage in anemoia-project. systems are implemented elsewhere (temp priv)

 ## TODO